YUX/ffp/README.md

 ### :squirrel:OTHER

 1. If you don't have a domain, use `docker run -d --name=ffp -p 80:80 yuxio/ffp:latest`, then rewrite `https://get.docker.com` to `http://$IP/https://get.docker.com`, it should work just fine.
 But you can't use **Rewritten Script Proxy**.
 2. If you don't want to use docker, clone this repository then run `pip install -r requirements.txt && python main.py --host=0.0.0.0 --port=$PORT`, choose the port you want.
-Rewrite `https://get.docker.com` to `http://$IP:$PORT/https://get.docker.com`.
+Rewrite `https://get.docker.com` to `http://$IP:$PORT/https://get.docker.com`. *you need a proper python-3.7.6 environment*

 ***